Jarius Wright

-Jarius Wright (born November 25, 1989) is a former American football wide receiver.
-He was drafted by the Minnesota Vikings in the fourth round of the 2012 NFL Draft.
+Jarius Wright (born November 25, 1989) is an American former professional football wide receiver.
+He was selected by the Minnesota Vikings in the fourth round of the 2012 NFL draft.
 He played college football for the University of Arkansas Razorbacks, where he was an All-SEC first-team selection in 2011.

-Early years
+Early life

 Wright attended Warren High School in Warren, Arkansas, where he participated in football, basketball, baseball, and track and was teammates with Greg Childs and Chris Gragg.
-He was an All-State choice during his junior season when he finished with 51 receptions, 1,086 yards and 15 touchdowns to go with 5 more scores on kick and punt returns.
-As a senior in 2007, he was named to the All-State team and the All-Arkansas team by the Arkansas Democrat-Gazette after racking up 58 receptions for 1,350 yards and 15 touchdowns and returning 3 kicks for touchdowns.
+He was an All-State choice during his junior season when he finished with 51 receptions, 1,086 yards and 15 touchdowns to go with five more scores on kick and punt returns.
+As a senior in 2007, he was named to the All-State team and the All-Arkansas team by the Arkansas Democrat-Gazette after racking up 58 receptions for 1,350 yards and 15 touchdowns and returning three kicks for touchdowns.
 He also earned a spot on the Associated Press (AP) Super Team.

 In track & field, Wright scored eighth in the 55-meter dash at the 2007 Arkansas 1A-4A Indoor State Championships, and set a personal-best time of 6.79 seconds in the preliminary rounds.
 In addition, he also owned a 4.4-second 40-yard dash.

 Regarded as a four-star recruit by Rivals.com, Wright was ranked as the No. 218 player in the nation, as well as the No. 18 wide receiver and No. 3 player in the state of Arkansas.
 Wright chose Arkansas over scholarship offers from Oklahoma, Tennessee and Mississippi, among others.